amiaopensource/vrecord/README.md

 ### Passthrough Mode

 Passthrough mode means that the vrecord window will appear with video feeds and scopes, but the incoming video signal will not be recorded to a file.
 Passthrough mode is best used for tasks like testing equipment or setting up a tape to bars before actually recording.
-When you are finished using passthrough mode simply close the vrecord window.
+When you are finished using passthrough mode, simply close the vrecord window.

 Run passthrough mode by typing:
 ```